IlyaKuzmichev/s21_StringPlus/README.md

 - Full formatting (including flags, widths, precision, modifiers and conversion types) must be supported.

-## Part 5.
+### Part 5.
 Bonus.
 Implementation of special string processing functions

 Bonus assignment for extra points.
 You must implement some string processing functions from the String class:
 - The functions must be placed in the s21_string.h library.
 - All of the requirements outlined in the first part are applied to functions implementation, excluding the requirement to compare your implementation with the standard.

+## Implementation